Be Consistent & Persistent

 Again, you do not have to replace an entire breastfeeding with a bottle if you don’t want to; you can just offer about one ounce in a bottle, then finish with the breast.

-But, I do challenge you to take this bottle-feeding time as an opportunity for self-care.
+But I do challenge you to take this bottle-feeding time as an opportunity for self-care.
 Do something for yourself!
 Go to the gym, go shopping, get your hair done, sit in the car by yourself in silence.
 Take a nap.
-Give daddy some space and time to get to know your child in a new way.
+Give daddy some space and time to get to know his child in a new way.

 How to know whether your baby is confused or stubborn: